godaddy/gasket/docs/gasket-actions.md

 const comments = await gasket.actions.getUserComments(req);
 ```

-Since fetched user data is stored in a `WeakMap`, it only needs to be fetched once, despite the `getUserData` action being called once in our app code and again in each of the subsequent actions.
+Since the fetched user data is stored in a `WeakMap`, it only needs to be fetched once, despite the `getUserData` action being called once in our app code and again in each of the subsequent actions.

-Once the request is complete, the data stored in the `WeakMap` will be cleared and can be ready to be set for the next request.
+Once the request is complete, the data stored in the `WeakMap` will be cleared and can be ready to set data for the next request.

 ### Improvements over middleware

 Instead of serially wiring up `req.userData` for almost every request,
-whether it is used or not, we can use `gasket.actions` to wire up details on demand, which execute additional actions and lifecycles as needed.
+whether it is used or not, we can use `gasket.actions` to wire up details on demand, which can execute additional actions and lifecycles as needed.

 Actions can support different arguments, but in these examples, the `req` is required, not to be decorated, but used as a unique lookup key.
 It is also much easier to follow the flow of the code when debugging.